 ECS Student Support and Resources

 We offer a range of support services and resources for our students.The School of Engineering and Computer Science is committed to the academic excellence and well-being of our students.
 This page is a reference to the wider University resources, as well as the services offered by our School.
 There are a number of staff who are available to help you with your studies.
 Victoria University of Wellington provides a number of student support services to help you, including finances, accommodation, and health & well-being.
+For first year students and our equity groups (at every level), please enjoy our 2020 ECS Intro Video.

 Health & SafetyIn an effort to educate you about emergency preparedness, please watch the University's 'Be Prepared' video.
 Student Health and Student Counseling provide confidential health care and mental health consultations.
 Our doctors and nurses provide a full range of free health services to enrolled students.
 There are sports, recreation, wellbeing, fitness and club services available to you, as well.